whitneyburton/portfolios/students/mimi_schatz/20150813-mimi_schatz-m1.md

 ## Areas of Emphasis

-As someone who knew very little before starting school, my plan was to be as open and to learn as much as possible over the course of these 6wks.
+As someone who knew very little before starting school, my plan was to be as open and to learn as much as possible over the course of these 6 weeks.
 Moreover, I wanted to reassure myself that this is, in fact, the best career path for me.
-I do think these first 6wks have been successful despite some early challenges.
+I do think these first 6 weeks have been successful despite some early challenges.
 As a new student, I also wanted to meet and get to know the other students.
-This is a unique opportunity to focus all of my energy one pursuit.
-I hope I can continue to do that as I move forward.
+This program gives me a unique opportunity to focus all of my energy on learning and developing.
+I hope I can continue to stay focused on this as I move forward.

 ## End of Module Assessment